digideskio/building-web-applications-with-react/README.md

 I am pretty fond of the guy, but that hobby of his has been my favorite ribbing topic for the last decade or so.
 There hasn't been a family gathering without it coming up, much to my joy.
 He takes the laughs in stride too.

-Recently, after some very superficial soul searching, I came to the scary conclusion my wife had a while ago - I am just like him.
+Recently, after some superficial soul searching, I came to the scary conclusion my wife had a while ago - I am just like him.
 Not by appearance, but by that damn hobby.
 I, too, build stuff.

 Now, me being a software architect by trade, my stuff is bits and pieces of that software, but just like him, the process of actually making them fit is frequently more gratifying that the actual result.
 Just like him, the parts do not necessarily seem to belong together at first, but seem made for each other in the end.